tim-weis/cargo-uwp/README.md

 The modified *Cargo.toml* file now contains a `[package.metadata.appxmanifest]` table.
 Its entries drive the Cargo build script (*build.rs*) in generating an *AppxManifest.xml* file for later use.
 Each item is documented to provide guidance on what needs to be supplied, and whether it is required or optional.

-For local testing it is sufficient to provide dummy values for all required entries.
+For local testing it is sufficient to provide dummy values for all of the 5 required entries.
 Any string value will do, so long as it doesn't contain any characters that are [reserved in XML](https://www.w3.org/TR/xml/#syntax) such as `<`, `>`, or `&`.
 Once that is done, issuing

 ```none
 cargo build